UW-L introduces "What's New Wednesdays"

 UW-L introduces “What’s New Wednesdays”New

-Next week will see a timely conversation called "How to Talk Politics and Keep Friends."
+It's a timely conversation November 18 from noon until 1:00 called, "How to Talk Politics and Keep Friends."

-The recent election shows a divided country.
-So the question becomes, how do we talk with people with whom we disagree politically?
+The election shows a divided country; so, it's possible you'll speak with someone with whom you disagree politically.

+UW-La Crosse Political Science professor Tim Dale will provide some perspective about how to do that, including a discussion about rights.

 "We know we have a right to freedom of speech," said Tim Dale, UW-L political analyst.
 "What goes along with freedom of speech is also the obligation to listen, and we often think of the freedom of speech as just my right to speak.
 But, if everyone is constantly speaking then there's no one to hear the in the conversation."